 by Poulomi Basu

-I first started working on Centralia in 2010 as a photographic and research project.
-This material will be published by photo book publisher Dewi Lewis, launching at Paris Photo in November 2019.
-Through this long-term commitment to the subject I have built up a deep understanding of the subject matter and an extensive network of individuals across the region to ensure the successful delivery of the next phase of this project.
+I first started working on Centralia in 2009 as a photographic and research project.
+This material will be published as a book in fall 2019 by photo book publisher Dewi Lewis.
+Through this long term commitment to this story I have developed …

-Begun in 2013, Blood Speaks is further evidence of both my long term commitment to the stories on which I work, my ability to execute complex projects and to create impact.
+Begun in 2013, Blood Speaks is further evidence of both my long term committeemen to the stories on which I work, my ability to execute complex project and to create impact.
 This documentary investigates the social, emotional and physical causes and consequences of normalized violence against women perpetrated under the guise of tradition in Nepal and India.

 Comprising of an extensive set of still photograph, interviews and three VR (virtual reality) films this project has been widely published and distributed.
 The films are currently distributed by the Tribeca Film Institute and premiered at the Margaret Mead Film Festival at the American Museum of Natural History in New York.
-I have presented the project SXSW in 2019 and was selected to Sundance New Frontiers Lab, shortlisted for the Sheffield Doc Fest Alternate Realities Lab, Sheffield Doc Fest Meat Market, and Tim Herthington Visionary Award.
+I have presented the project SXSW in 2019 and was selected to Sundance New Frontiers Lab, shortlisted for the Sheffield Doc Fest Alternate Realities Lab and selected for the Sheffield Doc Fest Meat Market.

 Blood Speaks has placed menstrual taboos and blood politics on the international agenda, featuring in such publications as National Geographic, TIME, The New York Times and NPR to name just a few.
 The project achieved major impact when the Nepalese government criminalised the practice of menstrual exile in August 2018.
 Throughout I have worked to create visibility around menstrual related issues.
 For instance, I launched the campaign #MyBodyIsMine on World Menstruation Day with ActionAid (2018); and, To Be A Girl, with WaterAid, raised £2 million providing 130,000 girls with reusable sanitary kits and built toilets (2014).
 As a result Amnesty International called me a “brilliant human rights activists breaking the taboos surrounding menstruation” in 2019.
 And I was featured by Refinery29, alongside Hilary Clinton, as one of the most Amazing Women from Around the World Giving their Best Advice.